Stephanie-Chester/Cloud_Resume_Backend/README.md

  ● Leveraged Python Boto3 and Lambda to automate & serve changes to/from DynamoDB using API Gateway<br>
  ● Created a GitHub repository for my back-end and front-end code.<br>
  ● Cypress test for front-end website.<br>
+ ● Unit test setup locally for Lambda code and also a Github actions unit test.<br>

  ### Coming soon:
- ● Python tests for Lambda code<br>
  ● Blog<br>
  ● Diagram of infrastructure<br>